Crossworlds

 More arguing ensued.
 Savannah zoned out, taking several deep breaths to keep herself from losing her temper with all of them.
 She’d pictured the scene many times: quiet Savannah finally loses it.
 Ideally, they would all be so shocked by the outburst they would listen to everything she said.

 “Savannah!”
 Belinda said.
 “What are you looking at?
-We need to go now!”
+We need to go, now!”

 “Mom, can we stop in there?
 I still need shoes, and they have sandals.”

-“Alright,” she sighed, “but quickly.”
+“All right,” she sighed, “but quickly.”

 “You don’t know if they have sandals,” Megan said.
 “You can’t see in!”